 - The Greens, despite posting their best result ever, will be disappointed they didn’t gain more.
 German voters name climate as one of their top concerns.
 It looks like left-wing voters flocked to Scholz in order to deny Laschet first place and improve the chances of a left-leaning government.

-- But because The Left did so poorly, the best the SPD and Greens can hope for is a “traffic light” coalition (named after the parties’ colors red, green and yellow) with the liberal FDP.
-They have promised voters to block the deficit and tax increases the center-left needs to finance investments in everything from electric cars to schools.
+- But because The Left did so poorly, the best the SPD and Greens can hope for is a “traffic light” coalition (named after the parties’ colors red, green and yellow) with the FDP.
+The liberals have promised voters to block the deficit and tax increases the center-left parties would need to finance investments in everything from electric cars to schools.

 The “grand coalition” of Christian Democrats and Social Democrats could stay in power, but that’s the fallback in case other options fail.